Šar Mountains: History

-The remains of the Široko complex are located near Mušutište.
+The remains of the Shiroka complex are located near Mushtishtë.
 The complex originates from the period between the 10th and the 7th century BC, but also has medieval remnants.
 In Roman period, the mountain was a tripoint between the provinces of Dalmatia, Moesia and Macedonia.
 The route of an ancient road crossed the Scardus from 169 BC.
 The road was later named Velji ("Great") or Prizren road.
 Lisinski road was built.
 Remnants of the fort on the Kradište hill, near Prizren, dates from the 2nd to the 6th century and testifies the change of civilizations in this region: it started in the pre-Roman period, then became a Roman town and later a Byzantine one.
 Locality of Ravna Gora, predating the 6th century, where Slavs later cremated their dead, is situated in the area.
 Medieval military complex of Petrič Fortress, which consists of two fortresses, Little Petrič and Great Petrič, is also preserved.
 Remains of the Višegrad Fort, older part of the Prizren Fortress, are located in the gorge of the Bistrica river.
 When King Milutin donated lands to the Our Lady of Ljeviš church, he also donated the Višegrad Fort to serve as an Prizren's defence outpost.
 Emperor Dušan later expanded the fort to the river and built his endowment, the Monastery of the Holy Archangels.

 There are 45 Serbian Orthodox monasteries on the slopes of the mountain, dating from the 12th to the 16th century.
 Additional 32 monasteries were damaged or demolished during the NATO bombing of Serbia in 1999 and in the later years.
 Church of the Dormition of the Mother of God in the village of Gotovuša in Sirinićka Župa was built in 16th century.
 It was destroyed later and rebuilt in the second half of the 19th century.
 During the works in churchyard in the 2010s a floor mosaic was discovered from the much older church from the Byzantine period.